Mint and configure tokens and accounts.

 Hedera and its ecosystem partners began with a specification, based on the Interwork Alliance (IWA) Token Taxonomy Framework (TTF), and incorporated enterprise requirements that focus on compliance.
 The specification was then formally verified for correctness, as well as audited by Quantstamp.
 This level of rigor enables issuers using the specification, formal verification, and audit to insure the security of the stablecoin and avoid costly errors that lead to hacks or locking of funds.

 The hashgraph consensus algorithm has been validated as asynchronous Byzantine Fault Tolerant (ABFT) by a math proof checked by computer using the Coq system.
-This proves the claims stated in the hashgraph tech report that hashgraph is ABFT — mathematically the highest possible level of security for distributed systems.
+This proves the claims stated in the hashgraph tech report that hashgraph is ABFT — mathematically the highest possible level of security for consensus algorithms.

 Coq is a formal proof verification system.
 Coq provides a formal language to write mathematical definitions and executable algorithms and theorems together with an environment for semi-interactive development of machine-checked proofs.
 It is often used for certifying the properties of programs, programming languages, and mathematics.
 Unlike most math proofs that are merely checked by humans, a Coq proof is actually checked by a computer.
 This avoids some of the mistakes that humans can make when reading a proof.